benhertzsch/benhertzsch.github.io/notes/catastrophe_theory/catastrophe_theory.md

 j^4(x,y) \sim x y(a x + b y)(p x + q y) \sim x y(x + y)(s x + t y) \sim x y(x + y)(x + \lambda y) \,,
 $$

 there remains a free parameter $\lambda$ that cannot be absorbed by a suitable diffeomorphism.
-One therefore does not obtain a single canonical form, but a 1-parameter family of castrastrophes that cannot be transformed into each other through diffeomorphism.
+One therefore does not obtain a single canonical form, but a 1-parameter family of castrastrophes that cannot be transformed into each other through diffeomorphisms.
 These *moduli spaces* are a generic property of higher catastrophes.